 But when we come to know that these images are just a product of the mind, we are able to experience ourselves and others directly.
 We find that our true self is our heart, our true Buddha nature.
 And we are able to feel our heart's natural energy of unconditional loving kindness and compassion

 A strong practice that bring this state about is first to be one with yourself by opening your heart to embrace all aspects of your being and experience (see my post, "The Heart's Embrace).
-When you do this all internal struggle ceases and your see yourself through your heart, your true self.
+When you do this all internal struggle ceases and you are able to see yourself through your heart, your true self.
 All external struggle ceases as well and so are able to see others through your heart as well.

-We are all part of the same force of nature, and as for fellow humans, even unkind ones, we know that suffering is universal and that we all have the Buddha nature inside us.
-Being able to experience things directly without the intervention of our feelings and perceptions enables us to know that no matter how evil or powerful someone may be, that person suffers just as you do; indeed, the worse someone’s acts of evil are the greater the turmoil that person is likely suffering, hence the nature of his acts.
+We are all part of the same force of nature.
+Regarding our fellow humans, even unkind ones, we know that suffering is universal and that we all have the Buddha nature inside us.
+Being able to experience things directly without the intervention of our feelings and perceptions enables us to know that no matter how evil or powerful someone may be, that person suffers just as you do; indeed, the more evil someone is the greater the turmoil that person is likely suffering, hence the nature of his acts.
 We are indeed all one, all children of the same force of nature.

 7. Knowing what it’s all about: One of the bedeviling questions we ask ourselves when nothing seems to be going right in this world, which is quite frequently, is, “What is it all about?”
 And of course there is never a clear answer; we are subject to so many inputs from various sources in our culture and family.

 But when you are present, aware that feelings and perceptions are all just a product of your mind, at one with all things, and experiencing things directly, you perceive that your only purpose in life is to offer yourself and others joy (see my post, "Offer Myself Joy!") and to help relieve the suffering of others.
 You have nothing to prove.
 All the other purposes you have felt come from family or cultural inputs, your learned experience, your ego-mind, not your heart, your true self.

 8. Peace and happiness are always available: Peace and happiness as I’ve just described is an experience that is available to all people in all circumstances.
 It is a state of mind.
 It depends on nothing other than you.

-For example, even in extreme situations like living in poverty, or being terminally ill and in pain, or even being in a prison or worse, one can experience happiness.
-One can always offer others joy.
+For example, even in situations often deemed degrading, like living in poverty, or being terminally ill and in pain, or even being in a prison or worse, one can experience happiness.
+One can always offer oneself and others joy.
 One can always be in contact with loved ones and friends, not always physically, but mentally.
 One can always respect one’s body and mind.
-One can always be in contact with nature, even if it’s through a window or living in an urban ghetto, or even just in your mind.
+One can always be in contact with nature, even if it’s through a prison window or living in an urban ghetto, or even just in your mind.
 And one can always live within one’s means.

 You come to understand that you have what you need, what is important to you every moment of every day.
-And so you free yourself to receive all that each present moment has to offer and to embrace each moment, experiencing happiness in each moment.
-As a result, you not only experience peace and happiness in the moment, but have faith that regardless what the world throws at you or how far you may stray from the path, all will be well, you will be ok, safe, because you will always return home to your true Buddha nature and be at peace and happy.
+And so you are able to receive all that each present moment has to offer and experience happiness in each moment.
+And because you experience peace and happiness in the moment, you have faith that regardless what the world throws at you or how far you may stray from the path, all will be well, you will be ok, safe, because you will always return home to your true Buddha nature and be at peace and happy.

 Now we are ready for the third stage.
 We have come to understand all the steps I’ve described and perceive their truth while we’re sitting on the cushion, focusing on our breath, meditating.
 But what happens when we get off the cushion?